-The Broads Authority's consultative committees (Broads Forum and Navigation Committee) have been involved to help shape the vision and broad support has been expressed to date.
-The views of the Planning Committee will also be sought on the master plan prior to seeking the endorsement of the Broads Authority.
+The Broads Authority's consultative committees (Broads Forum, Navigation Committee, and Broads Local Access Forum) have been involved to help shape the vision and broad support has been expressed to date.
+The Planning Committee have also been briefed on the master plan prior to seeking the endorsement of the Broads Authority.